jlparkI/xGPR/docs/sequence_kernels.rst

 for all kernels.
 The error bar is across different random seeds.
 FHTConv1d and Conv1d are similar as expected.

-Be aware that these convolution kernels are a slower than fixed-vector input kernels, because to avoid using excessive memory, the convolutions are performed in batches (rather than all at once).
+Be aware that these convolution kernels are slower than fixed-vector input kernels, *especially* for long sequences, because to avoid using excessive memory, the convolutions are performed in batches (rather than all at once).
 As a compensating factor, they frequently need fewer random features to achieve good performance.